joeykrug/essays/ontopreds.md

 There will of course be difficulties (the query above will not resolve against a triplestore where the relevant event has been encoded using an alternative ontology) but also enormous promise: the query can be resolved not by direct lookup but by *inference* , i.e. by establishing a chain of facts that *jointly* *imply* that Siemens has become a customer of Neo Technology.
 This sounds a bit vague and optimistic.
 But if your prediction is about pharmacological development, you will appreciate the power of inference deployed over an [open data pharmacological triple store that contains 10 billion facts](http://linkedlifedata.com).

-In the most optimistic scenario, the use of ontologies in the representation of predictions in prediction markets could ignite a positive feedback loop: the existence of certain questions on prediction markets causes news publishers or news intermediaries to publish/extract a formal representation of news.
+In the most optimistic scenario, the use of ontologies in the representation of predictions in prediction markets could ignite a positive feedback loop: the existence of certain questions on prediction markets causes news publishers or news intermediaries to publish/extract a formal representation of news about those events.
 This makes predictions easier, cheaper, faster to resolve, encouraging the creation of new predictions and so on, and so on...

 ### Multilingual representation from formally specified predictions

 A few paragraphs above I mentioned my experience in working on tools that take as input natural language expressions and outputs structured representations of the same.

-It should come as no suprise that it is equally possible to take as input structured representations of facts or events expressed in a formal language/ontology and [produce a natural language representation](https://www.jair.org/media/4017/live-4017-7471-jair.pdf), e.g. an English sentence.
+It should come as no surprise that it is equally possible to take as input structured representations of facts or events expressed in a formal language/ontology and [produce a natural language representation](https://www.jair.org/media/4017/live-4017-7471-jair.pdf), e.g. an English sentence.

 And this is where things get interesting for Alice's second desideratum: making predictions multilingual.